Sanair Super Speedway

-Sanair Super Speedway is a motorsports park with a 0.826 mi paved triangular oval race track, a 0.250 mi dragstrip, a 0.333 mi oval, as well as a 0.120 mi mini-oval and 0.150 mi karting course.
+Sanair Super Speedway is a motorsports park with a 1.329 km paved triangular oval race track, a 0.250 mi dragstrip, a 0.333 mi oval, as well as a 0.120 mi mini-oval and 0.150 mi karting course.
 It also formerly had a 2.092 km road course which has since ceased to be used.
 It is located in Saint-Pie, Quebec.
 It hosted the Molson Indy Montreal from 1984 to 1986.
 The dragstrip previously hosted the NHRA's Le Grandnationals Molson until 1992, when Canadian fuel regulations, prohibiting leaded race fuel, forced the NHRA to quit holding a national event in the country.
 It currently hosts races in the American Canadian Tour Sèrie ACT Castrol.

 Track history

 Lap records

 The fastest official race lap records at Sanair Super Speedway are listed as: